realA10001986/Time-Circuits-Display/README.md

 In Night-mode, by default, the *destination time* and *last time departed* displays are switched off, the *present time* display is dimmed to a minimum, and the volume of sound playback is reduced (except the alarm).
 Apart from considerably increasing the displays' lifetime, night-mode reduces the power consumption of the device from around 4.5W to around 2.5W.

+You can configure the displays' behavior in night-mode in the Config Portal: They can individually be dimmed or switched off in night-mode.

+#### Manually switching to night-mode

 To toggle night-mode on/off manually, hold "4".
 (For firmware from 2022: To switch on night-mode manually, hold "4".
 To switch off night-mode, hold "5".)

+#### Scheduled night-mode

-In the Config Portal, you can configure the displays' behavior in night-mode, as well as "scheduled night mode": You can choose from currently four time schedule presets, or enter daily start and end hour manually.
+In the Config Portal, a schedule for night-mode can be programmed.
+You can choose from currently four time schedule presets, or a daily schedule with selectable start and end hours.

 The presets are for (hopefully) typical home, office and shop setups, and they assume the clock to be in use (ie night-mode off) at the following times:
 - Home: Mon-Thu 5pm-11pm, Fri 1pm-1am, Sat 9am-1am, Sun 9am-11pm